manjaro/pacman-mirrors/docs/index.md

 5. If *-R*
    * replace branch in mirrorlist with *-S/-B* *BRANCH*

 When done pacman-mirrors checks the internet connection and if possible download the latest datafiles for creating the mirrorlist.
 At this point it is possible to interrupt further processing.

 If the *-n/--no-mirrorlist* argument is present pacman-mirrors will now exit.

 # EXAMPLES

 Most optional arguments are self explaining others require explanation.
 The API functions is mainly designed to help packagers and iso-builders.
 However it can be of use for everyone because it takes the hazzle out of editing your pacman-mirrors configuration.

 ## Commands

 * Which countries has mirrors?

+    *pacman-mirrors --country-list*

+* Which countries in my custom mirror pool

-    *pacman-mirrors --list*
+    *pacman-mirrors --country-config

 * What branch am I on

-    *pacman-mirrors -G*
+    *pacman-mirrors --get-branch*

 ## Commands requiring sudo